 '''

 DBMS_MACADM.CREATE_REALM(

 realm_name IN VARCHAR2,

 description IN VARCHAR2,

 enabled IN VARCHAR2,

 audit_options IN NUMBER,

-realm_type IN NUMBER DEFAULT,
+realm type IN NUMBER DEFAULT,

-realm_scope IN NUMBER DEFAULT

-pl sql stack IN BOOLEAN DEFAULT);

 '''

+realm_scope IN NUMBER DEFAULT pl_sql_stack IN BOOLEAN DEFAULT);

-Table 15-3 CREATE REALM Parameters
+Table 14-3 CREATE_REALM Parameters

 Parameter Description realm_name Realm name, up to 128 characters in mixed-case.
-To find the existing realms in the current database instance, query the DBA_DV_REALM view, described in DBA_DV_REALM View. description Description of the purpose of the realm, up to 1024 characters in mixed-case. enabled Specify one of the following options to set the status of the realm: DBMS_MACUTL.G_YES or 'y' to enable realm checking (default) DBMS_MACUTL.G_NO or 'n' to disable all realm checking, including the capture of violations in the simulation log DBMS_MACUTL.G_SIMULATION or 's' to enable SQL statements to execute but capture violations in the simulation log
+To find the existing realms in the current database instance, query the DBA_DV_REALM view, described in DBA_DV_REALM View. description Description of the purpose of the realm, up to 1024 characters in mixed-case. enabled Specify one of the following options to set the status of the realm: DBMS_MACUTL.G_YES or 'y' to enable realm checking (default) DBMS_MACUTL.G_NO or 'n' to disable all realm checking, including the capture of violations in the simulation log DBMS_MACUTL.G_SIMULATION or 's' to enable SQL statements to execute but capture violations in the simulation log audit_options Specify one of the following options to audit the realm: DBMS_MACUTL.G_REALM_AUDIT_OFF: Disables auditing for the realm (default) DBMS_MACUTL.G_REALM_AUDIT_FAIL: Creates an audit record when a realm violation occurs (for example, when an unauthorized user tries to modify an object that is protected by the realm) DBMS_MACUTL.G_REALM_AUDIT_SUCCESS: Creates an audit record for authorized activities on objects protected by the realm DBMS_MACUTL.G_REALM_AUDIT_FAIL + DBMS_MACUTL.G_REALM_AUDIT_SUCCESS: Creates an audit record for both authorized and unauthorized activities on objects protected by the realm The audit_options parameter applies to traditional auditing only.
+If you have enabled unified auditing, then create a unified audit policy instead of using audit_options. realm_type Specify one of the following options: 0: Disables mandatory realm checking.

-Table 15-3 (Cont.)
-CREATE_REALM Parameters

-Parameter Description audit_options Specify one of the following options to audit the realm: DBMS_MACUTL.G_REALM_AUDIT_OFF: Disables auditing for the realm (default) DBMS_MACUTL.G_REALM_AUDIT_FAIL: Creates an audit record when a realm violation occurs (for example, when an unauthorized user tries to modify an object that is protected by the realm) DBMS_MACUTL.G_REALM_AUDIT_SUCCESS: Creates an audit record for authorized activities on objects protected by the realm DBMS_MACUTL.G_REALM_AUDIT_FAIL + realm_type Specify one of the following options: 0: Disables mandatory realm checking.
 1: Enables mandatory realm checking for realm objects.
 Only realm owners or realm participants will have access to objects in a realm.
 Object owners and object-privileged users who are not realm owners or participants will have no access.
-See also Mandatory Realms to Restrict User Access to Objects within a Realm for more information about mandatory realms. realm_scope For a multitenant environment, determines how to execute this procedure.
+See also Mandatory Realms to Restrict User Access to Objects within a Realm for more information about mandatory realms.

+Table 14-3 (Cont.)
+CREATE_REALM Parameters

+Parameter Description realm_scope For a multitenant environment, determines how to execute this procedure.
 The default is local.
 Options are as follows: DBMS_MACUTL.G_SCOPE_LOCAL (or 1) if the realm must be local in the current PDB.
 DBMS_MACUTL.G_SCOPE_COMMON (or 2) if the realm must be in the application root.
 This setting duplicates the realm in all of the associated PDBs.
 If you create the common realm in an application root and want it visible to the associated PDBs, then you must synchronize the application.
 For example: ALTER PLUGGABLE DATABASE APPLICATION saas_sales_app SYNC; pl_sql_stack When simulation mode is enabled, specifies whether to record the PL/SQL stack for failed operations.
 Enter TRUE to record the PL/SQL stack, FALSE to not record.
 The default is FALSE.